VedaWebProject/Tekst/docs/content/intro/introduction.md

 - SEO: The web client is a [SPA](https://en.wikipedia.org/wiki/Single-page_application) that is rendered in the browser (no SSR).
 As a result, visibility to search engines is somewhat limited.
 - No built-in functionality for uploading and managing media files.
 If you want to integrate multimedia resources, you will have to host the respective files yourself and reference them by URL in your resources.
 - _...get in touch if you find anything that should be added to this list, we mean it!_

-## Publications

-- **DHd 2026**: We talked about Tekst's concept of integrating multimodal data alongside textual resources using the structure of reference texts in a [talk at the **DHd 2026** conference](https://doi.org/10.5281/zenodo.18696589) (Digital Humanities im deutschsprachigen Raum 2026: Nicht nur Text, nicht nur Daten.
-Vienna, Austria, 23-27 February 2026).
-- **DH 2023**: We presented our vision for a collaborative text research platform in [a talk at the international **DH 2023** conference](https://doi.org/10.5281/zenodo.8107794) (Digital Humanities 2023: Collaboration as Opportunity.
-Graz, Austria, 10-14 July 2023).